 This future planning is shown in our new Water Resources Strategy, setting out our aspirations for the next five years, but looking as far ahead as 2050 to understand the longer term pressures and challenges on water supply and use.

 The team is made up of water experts who undertake monitoring, modelling and management of the canals and rivers to try and ensure that we have just the right amount of water.
-There are eight hydrologists, two modellers, one hydrometric assistant and eight engineers.
+There are thirteen hydrologists, two modellers, one hydrometric assistant, five engineers and three volunteers

 Together we work hard on a day to day basis to keep the canals topped up, although this can be extremely difficult in times of drought or flood.